frankshubibasheke/alx-low_level_programming/0x0A-argc_argv/README.md

-This projject is about getting exposed to the concept of agrc and argv in c programming language which am going to be applying the knowledge in solving problems.
+This project is about getting exposed to the concept of agrc and argv in c programming language which am going to be applying the knowledge in solving problems.